CoozillaX/car-stock-api/README.md

 The API uses **FastEndpoints**, **Dapper**, and a local **SQLite** database, and includes **Swagger** for easy testing.

+For ease of testing, the SQLite connection string and a demo JWT signing key are included in `appsettings*.json` and committed to the repository.
+These values are intended for development/testing only.

 ---

 ## Tech Stack